 The three Z stages metioned in the former section were moved 3 mm travel at a constant speed of 400 $\mu$ m/s and their position was recorded with a laser interferometric displacement sensor (Attocube IDS3010, Munich).
-In Figure 1 we show the non-linearities when moving the Z stage at constant speed.
+In Figure 1 we show the nonlinearities when moving the Z stage at constant speed.

 Figure 1.
-Positioning error of each linear stage in a 3 mm travel range with a 400 $\mu\text{m/s}$ speed.
+Positioning error of each linear stage in a 3 mm travel range with a $400 \mu m/s$ speed.

 It can be observed that the stepper motor has a periodic nonlinearity with a very determined frequency of 1 mm, corresponding to the leadscrew pitch.
 Both the ultrasonic piezoelectric and linear brushless motor have a position error predominantly within 400 nm peak to valley (0.01%, of the travel range).
-Nevertheless, the ultrasonic piezoelectric waist of noise is higher probably due to the position loop trying to compensate real-time the positioning error.
-These deviations from the commanded movement profile will translate into an error of the surface measurement.
+Nevertheless, the ultrasonic piezoelectric waist of noise is higher probably due to the position loop trying to compensate the positioning error real-time.

-In Figure 2 we show the positioning error of each motor after performing a 100 $\mu$ m step downwards at maximum speed.
+In Figure 2 we show the positioning error of each motor after performing a 100 $\mu m$ step downwards at maximum speed.